Electronic Money Institution (EMI) – License, Definition, Software

 Before we delve into the differences between both terms, let’s understand what API, or authorized payment institution, entails.

-What is authorized payment institution (API)?
+What is an authorized payment institution (API)?

 A Payment Institution is a class of payment gateway established under Directive 2007/64/EC, often known as the Payment Services Directive 1 (PSD1).
 Now, PSD2 and its national implementation by the EU Member States control the activity of payment institutions.